 I’m Lisa, a results-driven Certified Professional Coach (CPC) and Accredited Public Relations (APR) professional.
-I’m a strategic partner to executives, senior leaders and emerging leaders.
-I challenge my clients to identify and push past limiting beliefs so that they can dream bigger than they ever dared to before.
+A strategic partner to executives, senior leaders and emerging leaders, I challenge my clients to identify and push past limiting beliefs so that they can dream bigger than they ever dared to before.
 If you want a coach who holds you accountable for establishing and achieving next-level goals, then you’re in the right place!

 I grew up in the Rochester, N.Y. area, graduated from Colgate University (where I majored in English and played soccer and rugby) and earned an M.B.A. from the University of Rochester.
 Soon after graduating I moved to the Washington, D.C. area where my career quickly took off, and I met my husband, Tim.

 I led projects for consulting firms serving the finance sector and federal agencies.
-I managed programs for the Nasdaq stock market and NASD and even commuted from D.C. to Toronto to work with a banking client.
+I managed programs for the Nasdaq stock market and NASD and even commuted from D.C. to Toronto while working with a banking client.

 When our son Conner was born, we struggled with how to balance child care and our careers.
 After trying and rejecting several options, we decided that Tim should leave his job to become a full-time, stay-at-home-dad.

 Tim and Conner happily bonded through years of fishing at the canal, playing baseball, basketball, golf, tennis, cupball (their own invention), visiting constructions sites to watch projects progress, and reading hundreds of books together.
-The arrangement was amazing and today, Conner attends college at West Virginia University and “my boys” still have a very strong bond.
+The arrangement was amazing!
+Today, Conner attends college at West Virginia University and “my boys” still have a very strong bond.